ship-nix/docs/src/servers/index.md

 Your current state of the source code lives in the `/home/ship/server` folder.

-You can modify it and tinker with configurations via SSH, but a ship-nix deployment will remove these changes.
+You can modify it and tinker with configurations via SSH, but a {{site.name}} deployment will remove these changes.

 Your secrets and other more sensitive environment data lives in `/etc/ship-nix`, for example the `.env` file defines the global environment variables.

 ## In source code

-First of all, ship-nix requires a `nixos` folder at the root of your project repository.
+First of all, {{site.name}} requires a `nixos` folder at the root of your project repository.

-A ship-nix compatible projects folder must at minimum have these files:
+A {{site.name}} compatible projects folder must at minimum have these files:

 ```
 .